-Why The Wellbeing of Your Salon Staff Should Be Priority
+Why The Wellbeing of Your Salon Staff is Essential

-Business consultant Liz McKeon discusses the importance of wellbeing and creating a positive work culture for your salon staff.
+For HJ’s Stress-Busting Week, we unearth a discussion with Business consultant Liz McKeon on the importance of creating a positive work culture for your staff as a means of reducing stress and increasing wellbeing in the salon:

 The World Health Organization has classified burnout as a medical condition.
 You can help to prevent staff burnout in the salon by being aware of its symptoms.
 Anxiety is a feeling of worry, nervousness or uneasiness about anything with an uncertain outcome.
 Stress is the adverse reaction that people have to excessive pressures or other types of demands placed on them at work.

 It is worth noting that stress is not an illness – it is a state.
 However, if stress becomes excessive and prolonged, a mental and physical illness may develop.

 Staff wellbeing is a necessary consideration in the workplace.
 When wellbeing is eroded, people can become sick both mentally and physically.
 There is a fine line between healthy motivation and unhealthy stress.
 Causes of stress in the workplace are varied but might include a high workload, coping with change, conflict, bullying, ineffective management, long working hours, lack of training, threat of job loss or an unclear job specification.

 If you want to avoid the above, you need to introduce wellbeing policies in the salon.